 The District's conduct policies, including the policy against sexual or other harassment, apply fully to the E-mail and other messaging systems, and any violation of those policies is grounds for discipline up to and including discharge.
-Therefore, no messages should be created, sent, or received if they contain intimidating, hostile, or offensive material concerning race, color, religion, sex, sexual orientation, age, national origin, disability or any other classification protected by law.
+Therefore, no messages should be created, sent, or received if they contain intimidating, hostile, or offensive material concerning race, color, citizenship status, national origin, ancestry, gender, sexual orientation, gender identity, age, religion, creed, physical or mental disability, marital status, pregnancy, veteran or military status, immigration status, political affiliation, arrest record, family responsibilities, or any other factor protected by law.